-Facilities at RAF Lossiemouth in Scotland are being upgraded as part of investments costing more than £400 million altogether.
+Facilities at RAF Lossiemouth in Scotland are being upgraded as part of investments costing more than £400m altogether.

 The Moray base is home to four Typhoon fighter jet squadrons, a new fleet of Poseidon Maritime Patrol aircraft, IX (Bomber) Squadron and an RAF regiment squadron.

 More than 3,000 military and civilian personnel work at Lossiemouth, which is one of the RAF's two Quick Reaction Alert bases.